 Commercial fishing trawls use large nets to catch large amounts of fish quickly and are mostly targeted toward a certain species.
 All of the other marine animals that are caught by being hooked or entangled during this process are defined as bycatch.
 Estimating crab mortality from bycatch has proven difficult due to a historical lack of monitoring.

-Enforce the ASMFC's ARM model.
+Overturn the use of ASMFC’s ARM model

 We are asking for greater accountability from the commercial fishing industry in monitoring and reducing bycatch mortality.

 Reform the horseshoe crab bleeding industry to require transparency and reduce mortality to zero.

 Reduce bleeding mortality to zero.

 The ASMFC does not have jurisdiction over the activities of LAL producers, so states must provide regulatory oversight to ensure compliance with best practices.
 We aim to work with state governments to provide oversight for LAL producers that will minimize crab mortality.

 Biomedical companies currently experience little pressure to reduce LAL bleeding mortality, which may be as high as 30%.
 We are calling for the creation and implementation of best management practices that are designed around minimizing crab mortality and adverse health effects during the bleeding process.

 Speed the adoption of synthetic lysate alternatives for use in biomedical toxicity testing.